Friday, July 26, 2019

 She took out one of the needles and showed Charlotte the difference between the sewing-machine needle and a hand-sewing needle.

 "The machine-sewing needle has a hole right above the point.
 That hole is called the eye of the needle.
 You put the thread through the eye.
-The other end, the thicker part, is where it attaches to the machine."
+The other end, the thicker part, is where it attaches to the machine.
+When we sew by hand, we use the other kind of needle.
+The eye of that needle is at the other end, away from the point."

 "I will be using a special cutter for cutting out the skirt," Veronika said.
-"The skirt for this dress is a rectangle, and it's faster to cut straight lines with a rotary cutter.
+"The skirt for this dress is a long rectangle, so all the edges are straight.
+It's faster to cut straight lines with a rotary cutter.
 It's called a rotary cutter, because the little blade is round, and it cuts as it goes around, as it rotates."
 Veronika showed Charlotte two tools.

 "They look like pizza cutters," Charlotte said.